radar/ryanbigg.com/_posts/2019-03-05-ruby-trickery.md

 But how?

-This is a cheeky trick, and I needed another assitant for it.
+This is a cheeky trick, and I needed another assistant for it.
 I recruited one of my juniors, Nick Wolf for this.
 I ran a [`tmux`](https://en.wikipedia.org/wiki/Tmux) session for all the code demos during the talk, and gave Nick `ssh` access to my machine.

 Nick then connected in via `ssh`, ran `tmux attach-session` and then could control my terminal as easily as I could.
 When Kasia read out a card, Nick would type in the two characters required for that card.